pytorch/torchtune/docs/source/examples/configs.rst

 Configs serve as the primary entry point for running recipes in TorchTune.
 They are expected to be YAML files and simply list out values for parameters you want to define for a particular run.
 The config parameters should be a subset of the dataclass parameters;
-there should not be any new fields that are not in the dataclass.
+there should not be any new fields that are not already in the dataclass.
 Any parameters that are not specified in the config will take on the default value defined in the dataclass.

 .. code-block:: yaml